facelessuser/coloraide/docs/src/markdown/api/index.md

     `space`         |                      | Color space to chromaticities to.
     `coords`        |                      | The chromaticity coordinates.
 Values can be in either 3D form (with luminance Y).
     `cspace`        | `#!py 'uv-1976'`     | A string indicating what chromaticity space to use. `uv-1976` being the default.
-    `white`         | `#!py None`          | Specify the white in which to chromatically adapt the points from, if none are specified, the targeted color's white point is assumed.
+    `white`         | `#!py None`          | Specify the white in which to chromatically adapt the points from, if none is specified, the targeted color's white point is assumed.
     `scale`         | `#!py True`          | Scale the color with a linear RGB color space as defined by `scale_space`.
     `scale_space`   | `#!py None`          | If `scale` is enabled, `scale_space` defines the RGB color space in which the returned color should be scaled within.
 The color space should be a linear space for best results.
 If undefined, `srgb-linear` will be used.